 - 1/3 cup melted butter

-- Preheat oven to 375 degrees.
-Wiz graham crackers in food processor to crumbs, remove to a bowl, stir in the sugar.
+- Preparing the Graham Cracker Crust: Preheat oven to 375 degrees.
+Pulse graham crackers in the bowl of a food processor to crumbs, remove to a bowl, stir in the sugar.
 Pour in the melted butter stirring well to fully coat the graham cracker crumb and sugar mixture.
-Press graham cracker crumb mixture into a glass pie plate on the bottom and up the sides.
-Place into oven and cook for 8-10 minutes until golden brown, remove from oven and let cool, may be prepared a day in advance.
+Press into a glass pie plate on the bottom and up the sides.
+Bake 8-10 minutes until golden brown, remove from oven and let cool, may be prepared a day in advance

 - Preheat oven to 350 degrees.
-Add the egg yolks into the bowl of an electric mixture, beat at least 3 minutes, pour in the sweetened condensed milk, beat 4-5 minutes until mixture has increased in volume and is quite creamy.
-Pour in Key lime juice and a half tablespoon of the lime rind, blend until fully incorporated, another minute or so.
-Pour Key Lime custard into the graham cracker crust, place into oven and bake for 8 minutes, just until set.
+Add egg yolks into the bowl of an electric mixture, beat at least 3 minutes, pour in the sweetened condensed milk, beat 4-5 minutes until mixture has increased in volume and is quite creamy.
+Pour in the Key lime juice and a half tablespoon of the lime rind, mix until fully incorporated, another minute or so.
+Pour Key Lime custard into the graham cracker crust Bake for 8 minutes, until just until set.
 Remove pie from oven, cool to room temperature, chill at least a few hours or lightly covered overnight in refrigerator

 - When ready to serve score out pieces of pie and place into cups, top with whipped cream, a thin slice of Key Lime, and a sprinkle of the remaining zest.